Quick Summary: Stages of Female Pattern Hair Loss (FPHL)

 Hair transplant specialists offer various treatments to address hair loss at different stages.
 These can include:

-- Minimally Invasive Procedures: Procedures like Platelet-Rich Plasma (PRP) Therapy involves extracting a small amount of the patient’s blood, processing it to concentrate the platelets, and injecting the platelet-rich plasma into the scalp.
+- Procedures like Platelet-Rich Plasma (PRP) Therapy involve extracting a small amount of the patient’s blood, processing it to concentrate the platelets, and injecting the platelet-rich plasma into the scalp.
 Platelets contain growth factors that can help stimulate hair follicle activity and promote hair regrowth.
 PRP therapy has shown promising results in treating various types of hair loss, including androgenetic alopecia6.

 Practical Advice for Managing Hair Loss